PredictiveEcology/reproducible/cran-comments.md

 ## R CMD check results

-There are no errors, warnings, or notes in any of the above.
+There were no ERRORs nor WARNINGs.

+There was 1 NOTE:

+1. spell-check reports false positives:

+    Possibly mis-spelled words in DESCRIPTION:
+      Reproducibility (3:36)

 ## Downstream dependencies